P7h/storm-camel-example/README.md

 Also, please check [`pom.xml`](pom.xml) for complete information on the various dependencies of the project.<br>

 ## Requirements
-This project uses Maven to build and run the topology.<br>
 You need the following on your machine:

 * Oracle JDK >= 1.7.x
 * Apache Maven >= 3.1.0
 * Clone this repo and import as an existing Maven project to either Eclipse IDE or IntelliJ IDEA.

-Rest of the required frameworks and libraries are downloaded by Maven as required in the build process.
+* Rest of the required frameworks and libraries are downloaded by Maven as required in the build process.
+	* If not, please execute `mvn clean compile` command once at the root of this repo.
+* Launch your favorite IDE and run [`Runner.java`](runner/src/main/java/nl/java/runner/Runner.java).

 ## Usage
 To build and run this topology, you must use Java 1.7.